Robert Johnson: Early life

-Once Julia informed Robert about his biological father, Robert adopted the surname Johnson, using it on the certificate of his marriage to sixteen-year-old Virginia Travis in February 1929.
+Once Julia informed Robert about his biological father, Robert adopted the surname Johnson, using it on the certificate of his marriage to fourteen-year-old Virginia Travis in February 1929.
 She died in childbirth shortly after.
 Surviving relatives of Virginia told the blues researcher Robert "Mack" McCormick that this was a divine punishment for Robert's decision to sing secular songs, known as "selling your soul to the Devil".
 McCormick believed that Johnson himself accepted the phrase as a description of his resolve to abandon the settled life of a husband and farmer to become a full-time blues musician.

 Around this time, the blues musician Son House moved to Robinsonville, where his musical partner Willie Brown lived.
-Late in life, House remembered Johnson as a "little boy" who was a competent harmonica player but an embarrassingly bad guitarist.
+Late in life, House remembered Johnson as a little boy who was a competent harmonica player but an embarrassingly bad guitarist.
 Soon after, Johnson left Robinsonville for the area around Martinsville, close to his birthplace, possibly searching for his natural father.
-Here he perfected the guitar style of House and learned other styles from Isaiah "Ike" Zimmerman.
+Here he mastered the guitar style of House and learned other styles from Isaiah "Ike" Zimmerman.
 Zimmerman was rumored to have learned supernaturally to play guitar by visiting graveyards at midnight.

-When Johnson next appeared in Robinsonville, he seemed to have miraculously acquired a guitar technique.
+When Johnson next appeared in Robinsonville, he seemed to have miraculously developed a mature guitar technique.
 House was interviewed at a time when the legend of Johnson's pact with the devil was well known among blues researchers.
 He was asked whether he attributed Johnson's technique to this pact, and his equivocal answers have been taken as confirmation.

 While living in Martinsville, Johnson fathered a child with Vergie Mae Smith.
 He married Caletta Craft in May 1931.
 In 1932, the couple settled for a while in Clarksdale, Mississippi, in the Delta, but Johnson soon left for a career as a "walking" or itinerant musician, and Caletta died in early 1933.